tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

     gRPC has a similar problem, just written slightly differently. gRPC also has four services, but they map to three files: `RpcApiService` is shared by FullNode and the standalone SolidityNode, with an if-else deciding which one to start; the other two are `RpcApiServiceOnSolidity` and `RpcApiServiceOnPBFT` under FullNode.

-    gRPC's protocol file defines the `Wallet` API and the `WalletSolidity` API, where `WalletSolidity` is a subset of `Wallet`, plus a separate `Database` API. `RpcApiServiceOnSolidity` and `RpcApiServiceOnPBFT` each re-implement the `WalletSolidity` API and the `Database` API — `GetAccount`, for example, exists in every file.
+    The gRPC protocol file defines the `Wallet` API and the `WalletSolidity` API, where `WalletSolidity` is a subset of `Wallet`, plus a separate `Database` API. `RpcApiServiceOnSolidity` and `RpcApiServiceOnPBFT` each re-implement the `WalletSolidity` API and the `Database` API — `GetAccount`, for example, exists in every file.
 As with HTTP, the solidity and PBFT implementations just wrap the call in `walletOnSolidity.futureGet(...)`, setting the cursor before execution and restoring it afterward.

     The solution is to use an interceptor — it's called an interceptor in gRPC and a filter in HTTP, and they work similarly.
 Once an interceptor is registered on a service, every method in the service goes through it automatically, with no explicit calls inside the service; the framework handles the interception and sets the cursor.